RWS/studio-api-docs/apiconcepts/translationmemory/overview.md

 Introduction
 ===
 This API provides access to all translation memory functionality, both for file- and server-based translation memories.
-In addition it also provides the capability to create custom translation providers, which allow applications like <Var:ProductName> to interact with automated translation engines, third-party translation memory implementations or other translation engines in a unified way.
+In addition, it also provides the capability to create custom translation providers, which allow applications like <Var:ProductName> to interact with automated translation engines, third-party translation memory implementations or other translation engines in a unified way.

 Translation Memories
 ----